Consumer medicine information

 Wait for 30 minutes to let AJOVY reach room temperature to reduce discomfort during injection.

-Do NOT shake the pre-filled syringe or autoinjector.
+Do NOT shake the pre-filled syringe.

-Do NOT use this medicine after the expiry date which is stated on the outer carton and on the label of the pre-filled syringe or autoinjector after EXP.
+Do NOT use this medicine after the expiry date which is stated on the outer carton and on the label of the pre-filled syringe after EXP.
 The expiry date refers to the last day of that month.

-How much to take / When to take AJOVY
+How much to take/When to take it

 AJOVY can be given as either:

-• 675 mg every three months (quarterly dosing) equivalent to three pre-filled syringes or autoinjector given in a single sitting at three different injection sites.
+• 675 mg every three months (quarterly dosing) equivalent to three pre-filled syringes given in a single sitting at three different injection sites.

 Your doctor will advise which dosing regimen is right for you.